 When you remove a decision from your life, you allow more time and energy for something else.
 We are often creatures of habit.
 This article explores areas we can embrace that trait and boost productivity.
 Dig in and find ways to save mental power for the decisions that matter most.

-I talked in a previous article about removing things to boost creativity.
+I talked in a previous article about removing things to improve creativity.
 This is more aimed at being productive.
 So while some material is covered twice, I think it is a different and deserving angle.

 As mentioned in my last article, Steve Jobs, co-founder of Apple, had an infamous outfit.
 New Balance sneakers, blue jeans, and a black mock turtleneck shirt.
 Every day it was the same thing.
 This was a purposeful choice, as it removed a decision from his life.
 As expected, the head of the most profitable technology company had a busy schedule.
 While you may not want to wear the same thing every day, there are systems you can put in place.
 The one that I find most helpful is to create a queue of outfits.
 As you wash items, put them at the rear.
 Then the next day, just pick whatever is at the front.
 It removes a decision, and ensures your outfits get even wear.